i18next/next-i18next/README.md

 ```

 ### 4. Declaring namespace dependencies

+The `withNamespaces` HOC is responsible for passing the `t` function to your component.
+It enables all the translation functionality provided by `i18next`.
+Further, it asserts your component gets re-rendered on language change or changes to the translation catalog itself (loaded translations).
+More info can be found [here](https://react.i18next.com/legacy-v9/withnamespaces).

 By default, `next-i18next` will send _all your namespaces_ down to the client on each initial request.
 This can be an appropriate approach for smaller apps with less content, but a lot of apps will benefit from splitting namespaces based on route.